tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     Video Broadcasting (DVB); Specification for the carriage of Vertical Blanking Information (VBI) data in DVB bit-streams".

-Classes with interfaces supported in libzvbi, but not implemented in the Python module as the respective data services are obsolete:
+Classes for de-multiplexing data services transmitted within teletext packets.
+For PFC and IDL, libzvbi only supports the protocol, but the application has to decode and store payload data.
+XDS is supported by `Zvbi.ServiceDec`_ (decoding and event notifications).
+Most likely none of these protocols are used anymore, as they were intended for use via analog television broadcast:

 `Zvbi.IdlDemux`_
-    This class allows decoding data transmissions within a Teletext packet stream using **Independent Data Line** protocol (EN 300 708 section 6), i.e. data transmissions based on packet 8/30.
-This service is most likely obsolete today (replaced by mobile Internet).
+    This class allows decoding data transmissions within a Teletext packet stream using *Independent Data Line* protocol (EN 300 708 section 6), i.e. data transmissions based on packet 8/30.
 `Zvbi.PfcDemux`_
-    Class for separating data transmitted in **Page Function Clear** teletext packets (ETS 300 708 section 4), i.e. using regular packets on a dedicated teletext page.
-Historically this protocol was used for **Nextview EPG**, (i.e. an Electronic Programming Guide for analog television).
-This service is most likely obsolete today.
+    Class for separating data transmitted in *Page Function Clear* teletext packets (ETS 300 708 section 4), i.e. using regular packets on a dedicated teletext page.
+Historically this protocol was used for *Nextview EPG*, (i.e. an Electronic Programming Guide for analog television).
 `Zvbi.XdsDemux`_
-    Class for separating "Extended Data Service" from a Closed Caption stream (EIA 608).
-This service allowed to transmit "now & next" EPG data in addition to sub-titles.
-This service is most likely obsolete today.
+    Class for separating *Extended Data Service* from a Closed Caption stream (EIA 608).
+This service allows to transmit "now & next" EPG data in addition to sub-titles.

 .. _Zvbi.Capture: